WWE Star Gaspard Missing After 10-Year-Old Son Pulled From Water in LA

 "He was a big guy.
 He had a big muscles but he had a bigger heart," said friend Lance Keys.

-Keys was among those staring into the ocean off Marina del Rey Monday afternoon, presuming he may have lost the friend he met at Gold’s Gym in Venice.
+Keys joined others at the edge of the water in Marina del Rey Monday afternoon, presuming he may have lost the friend he met at Gold’s Gym in Venice.

 Gaspard was part of Cryme Time, one of the WWE's most famous teams in the early 2000’s.
 After wrestling, he pursued a career in Hollywood, acting opposite Will Ferrell in the movie, "Get Hard."